Time for a rethink

 Add a USB camera with a suitable microphone and they can become a BYOD video conferencing room.
 Additionally, wireless content sharing capabilities reduces the restrictions of cable connectivity.

 If these spaces are located in open-plan offices further considerations need to be taken into account when upgrading the location.
 For example, how do you remove the surrounding noise of the open-plan office when in video calls?
 Luckily highly effective solutions already exist which incorporate intelligent sound blocking, acoustic capabilities that remove unwanted distracting background noise.
-If you want to see how effective this functionality can be, take a look at our webinar demonstration.

 Often the most productive locations within the office, meeting rooms of all sizes need careful consideration regarding furniture layout and equipment placement.
 Organisations must create the ‘new normal’ meeting space which implements safe distancing, hygienic and easy to clean surfaces, and technology that enhances remote collaborative video meetings.